 - When appropriate, when they ask you a question, repeat the question.
 It shows that you’re listening and understand.

 - You should nod when discussing essential points.
-You don’t want to be a human bobble-head, but you do want to show enthusiasm and comprehension.
+You don’t want to be a human bobblehead, but you want to show enthusiasm and comprehension.

 Now, on to the more subtle nuances of mirroring.
 We’ll remain on the topic of voice.
-If they speak very loudly, speak louder than you are.
-Never match them.
+If they speak very loudly, speak louder.
+Never match their volume exactly.
 It could be that they’re hard of hearing and will appreciate your added volume.
-However, if they are merely excitable by nature, and you match their volume, this could be viewed as a sign of aggression.
+However, if they are merely excitable by nature and you match their volume, this could be viewed as a sign of aggression.
 Always go just a few steps below their level.

 Be careful when using physical mirroring.
 Never mirror negative physical gestures.

-- If they cross their arms, don’t cross yours.
+- If they cross their arms, keep your open.

 - If they turn their body away from yours, stay squared with them.

 Remember, mirroring must be imperceivable; don’t follow their physical mannerisms immediately.
 Wait, and do it several minutes later.

 If you’re sitting with a desk between the two of you and they lean onto it, you should also.
 If you’re sitting chair to chair, facing one another, and cross their legs, you should too.

 The use of hand gestures is a bit more complicated.
 If you’re speaking with someone who uses almost none, use them sparingly.
 Conversely, if you’re speaking with a person who emphasizes each point with their hands, use more hand gestures, but don’t match.
 This, too, may be seen as a sign of aggression.
 I worked with a male client who used a lot of hand gestures for emphasis, and women found this to be threatening.